May 21, 1917– Raymond Burr:

 “Most markets don’t want it; they figure that with high-definition digital sets and 5.1 stereo sound, what viewer is going to want to watch an old black and white show?
 We’ve found very loyal viewers.
 It’s the linchpin of our daytime programming.”

 In the 1950s, Burr was “romantically” linked to actor Natalie Wood.
-They were genuinely fond of each other and they remained friends until her very mysterious death in 1981.
+They were genuinely fond of each other, plus she made a great beard.
+They remained close friends until her very mysterious death in 1981.

 Burr used his long hours on the set as a convenient excuse whenever the subject of marriage was brought up by colleagues or the press: